 - We sell CDs, food, and screen-printed tee shirts that we make.

 - We sponsor book drives.

 - We display art and posters all over campus to advocate our cause.

 We also are involved in national campaigns, like “Baridi Night: A Night Without Blankets” (with guest lecturers, bands, and artwork to raise awareness and funds for the cause), and do other fundraisers.

 Girls of Steel FIRST Robotics Team

-The team is running its 6th season with 60 girls from 30 different schools and offers multiple programs such as the 8th grade Junior Team Member opportunity as well as FIRST LEGO League teams for middle school students in greater Pittsburgh.
-Contact The Girls of Steel at firstname.lastname@example.org for more information.
+The FRC team is running its 12th season this year (2021-2022) with 46 girls from 20 different schools and offers multiple programs such as the 8th/9th grade FIRST Tech Challenge team opportunities as well as FIRST LEGO League Challenge and Explore teams for elementary and middle school students in greater Pittsburgh.

-Mission: We, the Girls of Steel, are more than just a robotics team.
-Our mission goes past building a robot for competition; we work hard to give girls the skills that will last far beyond their high-school years. *For Inspiration and Recognition of Science and Technology (FIRSTinspires.org)
+Mission: The Girls of Steel is more than a robotics program.
+Our mission goes past building robots for competition; we work hard to give students the skills that will last far beyond their high-school years. *For Inspiration and Recognition of Science and Technology

 This olympiad is a contest in which high-school students solve linguistic puzzles.
 In solving the problems, students learn about the diversity and consistency of language, while exercising logic skills.
 No prior knowledge of linguistics or second languages is necessary.
 Professionals in linguistics, computational linguistics and language technologies use dozens of languages to create engaging problems that represent cutting edge issues in their fields.
 The competition has attracted top students to study and work in those same fields.
 It is truly an opportunity for young people to experience a taste of natural-language processing in the 21st century.